I loved Man vs Wild. I mean, who would have thought being a survivalist could be sexy?

 Sponsors aren’t interested in being partnered with game-players.
 Keep it strategic and businesslike, but don’t sell yourself short.

 If, for instance, you are trying to graduate a small sponsor into a larger sponsorship that’s more commensurate with their needs, size, or category, you may decide it’s worth the risk to just say, “We’ve done a review and determined that a telecommunications sponsor should be positioned higher in the sponsorship hierarchy.”
-You can then give them first option to take up a strong, customised proposal at that more appropriate level, knowing that if they don’t go for it, the revenue they bring in now will be easily replaced and the opportunity is then open for a bigger, better sponsor in that category.
+You can then give them first option to take up a strong, customised proposal at that more appropriate price point, knowing that if they don’t go for it, the revenue they bring in now will be easily replaced and the opportunity is then open for a bigger, better sponsor in that category.

 If a sponsor isn’t receptive to your offer, you need to regroup and do it fast.
 Do a quick debrief to find out: